theHasanMahmud/A-Basic-Android-Navigation-System-App/README.md

-# 📱 CSE489 Assignment 2 – Flutter Multimedia Showcase
+# 📱 A Basic Android Navigation System App

 A Cupertino-styled Flutter lab that demonstrates broadcast receivers, media playback, and gesture tooling in one cohesive assignment app.